 Parables of the Mustard Seed and the Yeast

-Jesus also taught some very brief parables illustrating from other common plants
+Jesus also taught some very brief parables with illustrations from other common plants.

 He told them another parable: “The kingdom of heaven is like a mustard seed, which a man took and planted in his field.
 32 Though it is the smallest of all seeds, yet when it grows, it is the largest of garden plants and becomes a tree, so that the birds come and perch in its branches.”